Health and wellness touch each of us differently. This is one person’s story.

 One 2014 study revealed 40 percent of women with severe mental illness had been sexually assaulted as an adult.
 Beyond that, 69 percent also reported experiencing some form of domestic violence.
 In fact, women with disabilities of any kind are more likely to be subjected to sexual violence than women without.

 This becomes particularly devastating in the context of mental illnesses like BPD.

-Though childhood sexual abuse isn’t considered to be an essential factor in developing BPD, research has suggested somewhere between 40 and 70 percent of people with BPD have also experienced childhood sexual trauma.
+Though childhood sexual abuse isn’t considered to be an essential factor in developing BPD, research has suggested somewhere between of people with BPD have also experienced childhood sexual trauma.